aws/containers-roadmap/README.md

 **Q: Why are there no dates on your roadmap?**

 A: Because job zero is security and operational stability, we can't provide specific target dates for features.
+The roadmap is subject to change at any time, and roadmap issues in this repository do not guarantee a feature will be launched as proposed.

 **Q: What do the roadmap categories mean?**
 * *Just shipped* - obvious, right?